TheGoodOldMax/TheGoodOldMax/README.md

-- 👋 Hi, I’m @TheGoodOldMax
+- 👋 Hi, I’m Max Daffos
 - 👀 I’m interested in photography, cinema and web development
 - 🌱 I’m currently learning html/css/php/javascript
 - 💞️ I’m looking to collaborate on applications development
-- 📫 How to reach me : you can contact me on my linkedin (Maxime Daffos) or my instagram page (Maxdfs31)
+- 📫 How to reach me : you can contact me on my linkedin (Maxime Daffos)

 <!---
 TheGoodOldMax/TheGoodOldMax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.